bullet-db/bullet-db.github.io/docs/backend/spark-performance.md

 ## Test 1: Latency of Bullet Spark

 This test was done on the smaller data.
 We used a [RAW query without any filtering](../ws/examples/#simplest-query) to measure the latency added by Bullet Spark.
 This is not the end-to-end latency for a query.
-It is the latency from receiving the query to finishing the query, not includes the time spent in Kafka.
+It is the latency from receiving the query to finishing the query, not including the time spent in Kafka.
 We ran this query 100 times.

 ### Result

-This graph shows the latency of each attempts:
+This graph shows the latency of each attempt:

 ![Bullet Spark Latency](../img/spark-perf-latency.png)